mainmatter/ember-classy-computed/README.md

 fact that `activeUsers` depends on `users.@each.isActive` when `filter` is `'isActive'` and on `users.@each.isAdmin` when `filter` is `'isAdmin'`.

-ember-macarons makes defining a __computed property macro with dynamic dependent keys__ easy be providing a class that the property's logic is encapsulated in and that can observe the `filter` property and redefine the computed property with the correct dependent keys when it changes: What this
+ember-class-based-cps makes defining a __computed property macro with dynamic dependent keys__ easy be providing a class that the property's logic is encapsulated in and that can observe the `filter` property and redefine the computed property with the correct dependent keys when it changes: What this